Underworld (1927 film): Reception

 Contrary to studio expectations, the public response to the New York screening was so positive that Paramount arranged for round-the-clock showings at the Paramount Theatre to "accommodate the unexpected crowds that flocked to the attraction."
+Director von Sternberg recalls the opening of Underworld in his 1965 autobiography:

 Time felt the film was realistic in some parts, but disliked the Hollywood cliché of turning an evil character's heart to gold at the end.

 Underworld was well-received overseas, especially in France, where directors Julien Duvivier and Marcel Carné were deeply impressed with Sternberg's "clinical and spartan" film technique.
-Filmmaker and surrealist Luis Buñuel named Underworld as his all time favorite film.
+Filmmaker and surrealist Luis Buñuel named Underworld as his all-time favorite film.

 Paramount, overjoyed at the film's "critical and commercial success" bestowed a gold medal and a $10,000 bonus on Sternberg.

 Ben Hecht won the Academy Award for Writing in the 1st Academy Awards ceremony in 1929 for his work on this film.

 In 2008, the American Film Institute nominated this film for its Top 10 Gangster Films list.